icwells/dbIO/README.md

 ## Usage
 dbIO stores relevant connection in a DBIO struct which is returned by the Connect function.
 Below are some examples of usage.
-See the GoDocs page for a comprehensive list.
+See the GoDoc page for a comprehensive list.

 ### Connect and the DBIO struct
 	dbIO.Connect(host, database, user, password string) *DBIO